Helabrak/us-income-Heba/README.md

 | Macro avg     | 0.81     | 0.77        | 0.79        | 16281       |
 | weighted avg  | 0.85     | 0.86        | 0.85        | 16281       |

-We can see that the model needs improvment for the smaller proportion class (25% of those whose income is higher than 50K) So I shuffled the training and testing sets so that they have a random number of samples of each class training and testing data and that yield to higher accuracy
+We can see that the model needs improvment for the smaller proportion class, due to the small data size (25% of those whose income is higher than 50K)
+So I shuffled the training and testing sets so that they have a random number of samples of each class training and testing data and that yield to higher accuracy
 - Evaluating the model on the training set yields an accuracy of 99.99232186732186%
 - Evaluating the model on the testing set yields an accuracy of 84.43%

 # Contributors